morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 ![Regression plot of online blitz/bullet vs FIDE ratings](chess-data-analysis/chess-ratings-correlation/output_28_1.png)

 I am now fairly confident to say that one cannot predict a potential FIDE rating from his online ratings.
-Well, one can, but the range is just too large for that prediction to be any useful or meaningful.
+Well, one can, but the range is just too large for that prediction to be useful.

 ## Which chess openings are best for beginners?
 Grandmasters?